 Although the total hip replacement system underwent testing prior to receiving FDA approval, DePuy changed the design of a sub-component, but was not required to re-submit the system for further approval.
 The new design has resulted in persistent inflammation and pain in many patients, requiring a corrective procedure or replacement surgery in one out of every eight (12 percent) recipients within five years.
 The other recalled part, the ASR Hip Resurfacing System has never been approved for use in the United States, although a small number of patients received the system through a clinical trial.

 If you or a loved one suffered injury and required additional medical treatment and corrective action after receiving a DePuy prosthetic hip replacement system in Oregon or southwestern Washington, you may be entitled to seek compensatory damages related to the negligence on the part of the manufacturer, as well as the surgeon or hospital, if they are held liable.
-Talk to an attorney at the medical malpractice law firm of Miller & Wagner, LLP, with offices in Portland.

 This defense experience ensures that our clients benefit from our unique insights into insurance claim evaluation methods.
 We have close relationships with the physicians whose expert support is essential to the success of your claim.